AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vgw_conn.html.markdown

 * `bgp_vgw_account` - (Required) Account of AWS's VGW that is used for this connection.
 Example: "dev-account-1".
 * `bgp_vgw_region` - (Required) Region of AWS's VGW that is used for this connection.
 Example: "us-east-1".
 * `bgp_local_as_num` - (Required) BGP Local ASN (Autonomous System Number).
 Integer between 1-65535.
 Example: "65001".

+The following arguments are deprecated:

 * `enable_advertise_transit_cidr` - (Optional) Switch to Enable/Disable advertise transit VPC network CIDR for a vgw connection.
 * `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
 Example: "10.2.0.0/16,10.4.0.0/16".

 -> **NOTE:** `enable_advertise_transit_cidr` - If you are using/upgraded to Aviatrix Terraform Provider R1.9+, and a vgw_conn resource was originally created with a provider version <R1.9, you must do ‘terraform refresh’ to update and apply the attribute’s default value (false) into the state file.

+-> **NOTE:** `enable_advertise_transit_cidr` and `bgp_manual_spoke_advertise_cidrs` functionality has been migrated over to **aviatrix_transit_gateway** as of Aviatrix Terraform Provider R2.6.
+If you are using/upgraded to Aviatrix Terraform Provider R2.6+, and a vgw_conn resource was originally created with a provider version <R2.6, you must cut and paste these two arguments (and values) into the corresponding transit gateway resource referenced in this **vgw_conn**.
+A 'terraform refresh' will then successfully complete the migration and rectify the state file.

 ## Import